BanaNae-Nae420/3308Group8RateMySeat/README.md

 1. Clone the repository to your local computer (assuming SSH):
 `git clone git@github.com:BanaNae-Nae420/3308Group8RateMySeat.git`

-2. Create a .env file in the root directory with the following variables:
+2. Create a .env file in the **ProjectSourceCode** directory with the following variables:
 ```
 POSTGRES_USER=""
 POSTGRES_PASSWORD=""